 No more “I forgot to pay the bills” scenario.
 The Capital One phone app literally does that for you.

 Design-wise, Capital One captures users with a decluttered interface right from the start.
-Smart sign-in options besides regular password typing make a big impact on user experience because, let’s be honest, we all hate to type in passwords in public (and it's made even more difficult with our array of capital letters, numbers and wild combinations in order to make it more secure).
+Smart sign-in options besides regular password typing, like TOTP (time-based one-time password), make a big impact on user experience because, let’s be honest, we all hate to type in passwords in public (and it's made even more difficult with our array of capital letters, numbers and wild combinations in order to make it more secure).
 Capital One also understands that users can’t keep track of all transactions, so it helps them by providing detailed information about each and every one.

 Paying bills through the app is a satisfactory experience.
 Yes, yes, we know what we said, but when you experience Capital One’s swiping effect for bill paying, you will understand exactly what we mean.
 Even a small, simple UI gimmick like lack of buttons and sort of gamified bill pay greatly improves the user experience.
 They even have the Apple Watch app so people can closely watch their transactions.

 The interface is clean, minimal and informative, and added application uses like CreditWise credit monitoring and Zelle payments send a clear signal that Capital One really takes a user-centric approach to heart.
 Using lightweight typography across the mobile banking app lets the design breathe.

 Bank of America has been certified by J.D.
 Power as “An Outstanding Mobile Experience” for ensuring simple navigation, availability of key information directly in the app, and overall clarity and transparency.

 App Functions Of Bank Of America

 Snap a picture of the check you want to deposit and see it instantly in the account as a processing deposit.

 Credit Score Monitoring

 The app features an easy TransUnion-based credit monitor that comes with tips on upgrading credit rating and educational information.